MaksZawila/Distributed-Database/README.md

 is sent to the client.

 ## Copyright
-Vibefuze is released under the MIT license.
+Distributed Database is released under the MIT license.
 See [LICENSE](https://github.com/MaksZawila/Distributed-Database/LICENSE) for details.